OpenGeoScales/ogs-connectors/README.md

 ### Data Catalog

 The data catalog is one of the most useful feature in Kedro.
-It allows us to define a dataset in a yaml file, it can be used for input and for output purposes.
+It allows us to define a dataset in a yaml file, it can be used for both input and output purposes.
 By defining a dataset within the data catalog, it can easily be read or written.
 The data catalog is defined in `conf/base/catalog.yml`.